Bahamian cuisine: Beverages

 Fruit juices, including coconut water, are often used for beverages.
 Switcha is a "lemonade" made with native limes.
 Goombay Punch is a commercially prepared, highly sweetened soft drink.
 It differs from the Goombay Smash, which is an alcoholic preparation.
 Triple B is a non-alcoholic malt drink made by the Bahamian Brewery.

 Alcoholic beverages include rum, which is sometimes infused with coconut.
 Rum is also used in mixed drinks such as rum punch.
 Sky juice is a drink consisting of coconut water blended with condensed milk and gin.
-The Yellow Bird (cocktail), the Bahama Mama, the Goombay Smash, and Planter's Punch are popular local drinks.
+The Yellow Bird, the Bahama Mama, the Goombay Smash, and Planter's Punch are popular local drinks.
 Nassau Royale is a Bahamian liqueur and is used to make the C. C. Rider.
-The Bahamian Brewery makes beers including: Sands, Bush Crack, High Rock (named for a geographic feature: High Rock) and Strong Back.
+The Bahamian Brewery makes beers including Sands, Bush Crack, High Rock (named for a geographic feature: High Rock) and Strong Back.
 Kalik is a Bahamian beer.

 Soups

 Bahamians enjoy many soups popular throughout the Caribbean including conch chowder or stewed conch, stewed fish and split pea soup (made with ham).
 Peas are used in various soups, including a soup made with dumplings and salt beef.
 Souse is a soup usually made with chicken, lime, potatoes and pepper, and if made with fish is called boiled fish.
 These soup dishes are usually served with Johnny cake or grits, often for breakfast or as a post-hangover meal.

 Turtle soup was once a mainstay before turtles became endangered.